IreneGarces/irenegarces.github.io/_pages/research.md

 and two simulations highlight the quantitative importance of indirect effects.
 Third-country effects from the network of agreements in place can be economically significant.
 Governments should consider third-country effects when analyzing potential strategic integration scenarios.

-This paper received the away for the best research paper presented by a young scholar at the 24th conference on international economics held at the university of Alcalá (Spain).-
+This paper received the away for the best research paper presented by a young scholar at the 24th conference on international economics held at the university of Alcalá (Spain).

+## [Working papers]

 ## [Market Access Uncertainty and Trade in Services]
 *(with Prof. Dr. Joseph Francois & Peter H. Egger & Miriam Manchin)*